plastilinn/docs/pages/sections/Solutions.md

 ### 🔑#key solutions - Ease of Use

 💰rating: 45

 The product should be user-friendly.
 Ease of use can enhance customer experience and contribute to product adoption.

 **💭 Questions**

-💭 #question Is the product or service easy for customers to use?
- 💭 #question Is the user experience intuitive and seamless?
- 💭 #question Is there a focus on usability and simplicity?
+Is the product or service easy for customers to use?;Is the user experience intuitive and seamless?;Is there a focus on usability and simplicity?

 **🚨 Risks**

 🚨Ease of Use
 Lack of ease of use can result in customer frustration and limited product adoption.

 🚨mitigation strategy
 Prioritize ease of use in product design and development and continuously improve user experience based on customer feedback.

 🚨contingency strategy
 Ensure the product or service is easy for customers to use and focus on usability and simplicity.